Evobolics/Evo.Blazor.Splitters/README.md

 # Evo.Blazor.Splitters

-A .NET 5.0 Blazor Splitter Control Implementation that is almost entirely written in C#.
+A .NET 5.0 Blazor Splitter Control that is almost entirely written in C#.

 # How to Use